BIM Execution Plan Guide

 Origin

 The project general notes of the design drawings and specification should clearly define the local relative Building X, Y, Z coordinates that other trades will use in construction and that are coordinated with the structural model.
 Generally, the X,Y coordinates of the origin should be defined relative to the Southwest most column grid intersection with a South and West offset of 10,100 or 1000 feet depending on the project size.
 The Southwest column intersection is chosen so the structure is in a positive X-Y coordinate system (i.e. quadrant 1 of a cartesian coordinate grid system).
 The offsets of 10, 100 or 1000 feet South and West of the origin are so that any portions of the building that extend South or West of the project origin grid intersections will also be within a positive X-Y coordinate system.
-Reference the figures to the right on this page.
+Reference the figures 5 – 7.

 The Z elevation should be defined as 0, 100′ or absolute elevation depending on firm preference.
 It is common to use a relative 100’ elevation.
 Plan North is established as being in the positive Y direction.
 Many firms will define grids “XX” and “YY” that locate The Origin point of 0,0 relative to the project’s other grid systems shown in the construction document.
 Additionally, these elements should be modeled to scale without rounding in their associated dimension strings.